Business Tax Planning Reliefs

 - Pension Schemes

-You may have already deferred PAYE liabilities for 3 months however when those liabilities fall due in June, your business will face another cash squeeze.
+You may already have deferred PAYE liabilities for three months, but when those liabilities are due in June, your business will face another cash squeeze.

-For many, the solution will be to agree a more detailed Time To Pay arrangement with HMRC supported by a cash flow forecast, repayment plan and evidence other sources of funding have been exhausted.
+For many, the solution will be to secure a more detailed VAT Time to Pay agreement with HMRC, supported by a cash flow forecast, repayment plan and evidence that other sources of funding have been exhausted.

-This relief provides an opportunity for many to generate significant cash payments from HMRC.
+This offers SMEs corporation tax relief for the costs of research and development (R&D).
+It’s an opportunity for many businesses to generate significant cash payments from HMRC, allowing you to:

-Claims can be accelerated to help cash flow with a turnaround time of 6 weeks possible between starting work and receiving the cash payment.
+Claims can also be accelerated to help cash flow, with a potential turnaround time of six weeks between starting work and receiving the cash payment.

 Larger businesses may also have the opportunity to reclaim quarterly instalment payments already paid.

-If qualifying conditions are met the equity subscription could qualify for EIS providing the investor with 30% income tax relief on the investment and capital gains exemption on the ultimate disposal.
+If the conditions are met, the equity subscription could qualify for the Enterprise Investment Scheme (EIS), giving the investor 30% income tax relief on the investment and capital gains exemption on the ultimate disposal.

-Pension Schemes can be used in a variety of ways to support businesses through the crisis.
+Pension schemes can be used in a variety of ways to support your business through the crisis.

-If you would like to know more about these tax reliefs and how we can support you in strengthening your cash flow for the longer-term, please get in contact using the form below.
+If you would like to know more about business tax reliefs and how we can support you in strengthening your cash flow, please don’t hesitate to contact us.